 GearJunkie: What is an electrospun membrane?

 Outdoor Research: Think of electrospun membranes like cotton candy done on a microscopic level.
-It is made from very small polyurethane (PU) short staple fibers that are electrically charged and then randomly laid to create a waterproof barrier that is actually air-permeable.
+It is made from very small polyurethane short-staple fibers that are electrically charged and then randomly laid to create a waterproof barrier that is actually air-permeable.

-There are only a few suppliers in the world that can control the quality to use it in textiles.
+This technology is very challenging to make, and only a few suppliers in the world are able to control the quality to use it in textiles.
 Our version is proprietary and is made with a close partner.

 How does the membrane work?